5 golf swing exercises to improve your long distance game

-The hip crossover
+1. The hip crossover

-It takes strong hip mobility and control to effectively roll the hips, which is why the hip crossover is so important.
+It takes strong mobility and control to effectively roll the hips, which is why the hip crossover is so important.
 The hip crossover will help you separate control between your shoulders and pelvis, and improve your agility and control when driving the ball.

-To perform the hip crossover
+How to do the hip crossover

 - Lie on your back and lift your knees up to a 90-degree angle, keeping your feet and legs together.
 Keep your shoulders flat on the ground.